 Filing Your Disability Claim

 To begin filing your claims, notify your insurer about your intent to claim disability benefits promptly after becoming disabled and unable to work.
 You might then be asked to complete and submit claim forms.
 Be prepared to provide financial and medical records for pre-disability earnings and employment.
-Once your claim is approved, your initial benefit payment will then be processed.
-You will need to provide verification of continued disability if you receive ongoing benefits and these payments will continue if you remain eligible.
+Once your claim is approved, your initial benefit payment will be processed.
+You will need to provide verification of continued disability if you receive ongoing benefits, and these payments will continue if you remain eligible.